zybermonk/Neuromancer24/README.md

 <!---[![Website](https://img.shields.io/website?label=codeSTACKr.com&style=for-the-badge&url=https%3A%2F%2Fcodestackr.com)](https://codestackr.com)-->
 <!---[![Twitter Follow](https://img.shields.io/twitter/follow/codeSTACKr?color=1DA1F2&logo=twitter&style=for-the-badge)](https://twitter.com/intent/follow?original_referer=https%3A%2F%2Fgithub.com%2FcodeSTACKr&screen_name=codeSTACKr)-->

 I live in Munich, originally from India.
 I work as a Researcher at [Hochschule München](https://www.hm.edu/sites/iamlis/).
 Currently, I am in the pursuit of my Ph.D in Deep Learning.
-I will be working on simulation and artificial intelligence for autnomous machines.
+I will be working on simulation and artificial intelligence for autonomous machines.

 My goal is to find satisfying solutions to life's metaphysical concerns, but I recognize that this is a difficult endeavor.
 Meanwhile, my goal is to contribute to humanity's comprehension of the aforementioned questions, to observe the boundary conditions of the human experience, and to live a life to the maximum entropy.